swaneekazoo/rgu-cm4105-honours/documentation/log.md

 - The example literature reviews represent exactly what is required
 - Include abstract & table of contents
 - Include *applied* references, i.e. those which can be 'tied back' to the project requirements.
 For example, YOLO has implementations in both Keras and Pytorch.
 This is a piece of info worth tying back to the project's non-functional requirements.
 Another could be a comparison of regularisation functions Adam and SGD

+## 18/01/2022
+30-minute in-person meeting.
+Revisited the project scope (retrain YOLO on Micropics, repeat if possible) and the state of the project so far (no news).